krzysztofslusarski/krzysztofslusarski.github.io/_posts/2020-11-10-humongous.md

 > On the other hand, the collected data may be incomplete, though in practice it will often reflect the top allocation sources.

 If you don't know what TLAB is, I recommend reading [this article](https://alidg.me/blog/2019/6/21/tlab-jvm).
-Long story short one TLAB is a small part of eden that is assigned to one thread and only one thread can allocate in it.
+Long story short: one TLAB is a small part of eden that is assigned to one thread and only one thread can allocate in it.

 Both profilers can dump: